NODAPL: Social media

 The movement was largely started by Indigenous youth, who used social media campaigns to create awareness for the cause.
 A young indigenous girl named Tokata Iron Eyes and her teenage friends are credited with starting the #NoDAPL movement.
 As part of the Standing Rock Youth, a group of about 30 young people from the Standing Rock Sioux community, they decided to go online and make the issue of the Dakota Access Pipeline Construction known.
 Protests against the pipeline project captured the attention of Social Media users across the globe under the slogan #NoDAPL aka "No Dakota Access Pipeline."

 The #NoDAPL movement utilized various social media platforms, such as Twitter, Instagram, Facebook, and YouTube, to gain awareness of the issue occurring at Standing Rock.
 The people's petition spread across social media and gained an immense support in a short amount of time.

 The hashtag #NoDAPL was only the start for many hashtags that followed along on Twitter, Facebook, and Instagram to protest the pipeline.
 The hashtags #ReZpectOurWater, which is a play on “reservations,” #StandWithStandingRock, and #WaterisLife gained great prominence as well.
 Activist Naomi Klein posted a Facebook video in which she interviewed a youth, Iron Eyes, which gained more than a million views in 24 hours.
 Facebook Live allowed large numbers of people to understand what is actually happening on the ground.
 For example, Facebook check-ins played a big role in spreading the issue to large audiences.
 Shortly after its creation, millions of tweets used the hashtags #NoDAPL or #StandWithStandingRock.

-Celebrities have also showed support for the hashtag.
-Celebrities such as Shailene Woodley, Rosario Dawson, and many others have showed their support at protests and throughout social media.
+Celebrities have also shown support for the hashtag.
+Celebrities such as Shailene Woodley, Rosario Dawson, and many others have shown their support at protests and throughout social media.
 In October 2016, Woodley was arrested for criminal trespassing while demonstrating in Saint Anthony, North Dakota.